 - The EU-SICA project FEMHealth, in which he leads the realist evaluation case studies on fee exemption policies in Morocco, Bénin, Burkina Faso and Mali.
 He is also involved in policy implementation studies of FEMHealth.

 - Complexity and the challenges for research, policy making and management (Marchal et al. 2013 and Marchal et al. 2013).

-- PhD projects with a realist or theory-driven component (see, for instance, Prashant et al. 2012, Robert et al. 2012, Nabyonga et al. 2012 and Nabyonga et al. 2013) and a realist evaluation study of intimate partner violence in Spain (see Goicolea et al. 2013).
+- PhD projects with a realist or theory-driven component (see, for instance, Prashanth et al. 2012, Robert et al. 2012, Nabyonga et al. 2012 and Nabyonga et al. 2013) and a realist evaluation study of intimate partner violence in Spain (see Goicolea et al. 2013).